 Provide Real-Time Alerts to keep everyone safe

 Digital signage provides a solution for sharing important real-time information.
-Digital signage can be integrated with other technologies that are beneficial to healthcare facilities like room booking systems, CCTV cameras, social distancing detection and occupancy control to display real-time alerts when social distancing guidelines aren’t being followed, masks aren’t being worn or when the occupancy level has reached its limit.
+Digital signage can be integrated with other technologies that are beneficial to healthcare facilities like room booking systems, CCTV cameras, and occupancy control to display real-time alerts when social distancing guidelines aren’t being followed, masks aren’t being worn or when the occupancy level has reached its limit.

 It can also prove patients with real-time updates on their positions in the queue and wait time.
 Providing a safe, efficient and positive experience for all visitors and healthcare staff.